moayadalhaj/reading-notes-201/class-04.md

 ## pair programming

-*This is mainly a collaborative envioronment for the programmers to share a single workstation to interactively tackle a coding task together.*
+*This is mainly a collaborative environment for the programmers to share a single workstation to interactively tackle a coding task together.*
+### Why pair program?

+- Greater efficiency
+- Engaged collaboration
+- Learning from fellow students
+- Social skills
+- Job interview readiness
+- Work environment readiness